-U.S. targets Iran's metals for sanctions; Tehran relaxes nuclear deal compliance
+U.S. targets Iran's metals for sanctions, Tehran relaxes nuclear deal compliance

 The looming total ban on oil sales is likely to sharply increase the economic hardship for Iran’s 80 million people.
 Finding a response is the biggest test yet for Rouhani, a pragmatist who has faced strong opposition from hardliners.

-Reporting by Humeyra Pamuk and Jonathan Landay in WASHINGTON and Bozorgmehr Sharafedin in LONDON; Additional reporting by Ben Blanchard in Beijing, Babak Dehghanpisheh in Geneva, Idrees Ali, and Makini Brice in Washington, Sophie Louet in Paris, Francois Murphy in Vienna and Michelle Martin in Berlin; Writing by Peter Graff and Grant McCool; Editing by Mark Heinrich and James Dalgleish
+Reporting by Humeyra Pamuk and Jonathan Landay in WASHINGTON and Bozorgmehr Sharafedin in LONDON; Additional reporting by Steve Holland, Idrees Ali and Makini Brice in Washington, Ben Blanchard in Beijing, Babak Dehghanpisheh in Geneva, Sophie Louet in Paris, Francois Murphy in Vienna and Michelle Martin in Berlin; Writing by Peter Graff and Grant McCool; Editing by Mark Heinrich and James Dalgleish